yunzhaol/Impact_regret/README.md

 ## Overview

-In this study, we investigated the relationship between routine behaviors andfeelings of regret, focusing on two thought experiments: a hitchhiking scenarioand a car accident scenario.
-We replicated and expanded upon previous researchfindings.
-Our results indicate that individuals tend to experience higher levelsof regret in situations that deviate from their routine or normal behavior
+In this study, we investigated the relationship between routine behaviors and feelings of regret, focusing on two thought experiments: a hitchhiking scenario and a car accident scenario.
+We replicated and expanded upon previous research findings.
+Our results indicate that individuals tend to experience higher levels of regret in situations that deviate from their routine or normal behavior

 ## File Structure